amiralito/SolNRCH_foldome/README.md

 [_NLRtracker_](https://github.com/slt666666/NLRtracker) and [_NLRexpress_](https://github.com/eliodelmarre/NLRexpress) are used upstream of `SolNRCH_foldome_v1.rmd` to extract NLR domain annotations and motif coordinates; install per their own instructions.

-## Reproducing the analysis
+## Description

-0. **Sequence selection and motif coordinate extraction** &mdash; `R/SolNRCH_foldome_v1.rmd` documents how the NRC-H clade was assembled from NLRtracker output, filtered for length and architecture, deduplicated at 95 % similarity, sliced to CC-NB-ARC for AlphaFold 3 input, and how the MHD/P-loop coordinates used downstream were exported from NLRexpress.
+**Sequence selection and motif coordinate extraction** &mdash; `R/SolNRCH_foldome_v1.rmd` documents how the NRC-H clade was extracted from NLRtracker output, filtered for length and architecture, deduplicated at 95 % similarity, sliced to CC-NB-ARC domains for AlphaFold 3 input, and how the MHD/P-loop coordinates used downstream were exported from NLRexpress.
 The intermediate alignments and trees are deposited under `phylo/`.
-Open the `.rmd` in RStudio and adjust the file paths in the first chunks to point to your local NLRtracker / NLRexpress outputs and to `phylo/`.

 **Per-structure SNI metrics** &mdash; from a folder of unpacked AlphaFold 3 hexamer predictions (downloaded from the Zenodo deposit), compute the per-structure metric table: